apache/cloudstack/INSTALL.md

 To create debs:

-    $ mvn -P deps # -D nonoss, for nonoss as described in the "Building" section above
+    $ mvn -P deps # -D noredist, for noredist as described in the "Building" section above
     $ dpkg-buildpackage

 All the deb packages will be created in ../$PWD